 Josh Yukich is an Associate Professor in the Department of Tropical Medicine.
 His area of research focuses on preventing and eliminating malaria in sub-Saharan Africa.
 His main area of work involves the use and collection of surveillance data for malaria and the measuring of malaria transmission in intervention suppressed areas.
 Dr. Yukich was trained in epidemiology, public health and health economics, and much of his work is centered around the synergy of these topics.
 He also regularly applies economic evaluation techniques to aid countries and international donor organizations in efficient use of resources for malaria control programs.
 Dr. Yukich is member of the World Health Organization – Global Malaria Programme Vector Control Technical Expert Group (VCTEG) and the Innovative Vector Control Consortium (IVCC) – Expert Scientific Advisory Committee for New Paradigms in Vector Control (ESAC-3).

-Katherine Andrinopoulos is an Associate Professor in the Department of Global Community Health and Behavioral Sciences.
+Katherine Andrinopoulos is an Associate Professor in the Department of International Health and Sustainable Development.
 Her research focuses on the translation of evidence based interventions to real world settings and scale-up for malaria and HIV.
-She is a Co-Investigator on a formative research study to inform the Malaria Zero elimination efforts in Haiti.
+She was a Co-Investigator on a formative research study to inform the Malaria Zero elimination efforts in Haiti.
 She is the Principal Investigator on several projects focused on the HIV clinical cascade for key and priority populations.
-She is the Program Director for the International Health and Development MPH Program at Tulane SPHTM and teaches courses on international health and the social determinants of HIV.
+She is the Director for the Doctoral Programs at the Tulane School of Public Health and Tropical Medicine and teaches courses on international health and the social determinants of HIV.
 She uses qualitative and quantitative methods.

 Valerie Paz-Soldan, based in Lima Peru, is a social scientist and Assistant Professor at the Tulane School of Public Health and Tropical Medicine.
 She focuses on social sciences as applied to vector-borne disease prevention and control, with a specific focus on studying behaviors that may put people at risk, or alternately reduce their risk, for vector-borne disease infection.
 Her research in Peru currently focuses on various areas: 1) examining the role of human movement in affecting people’s relative risk for acquiring and transmitting dengue, which includes measuring human movement, and controlling for the effect of movement on evaluations of interventions for dengue prevention; 2) assessing acceptability and use of new interventions to control dengue transmission (insecticide treated curtains and insect traps); and 3) examining strategies to increase participation in vector control strategies for Chagas control.